• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 How and when do I use the saline spray?

-It is a good idea to use two sprays of saline in each nostril at least four times per day following this surgery.
+It is a good idea to use two sprays of saline in each nostril at least four times per day following rhinoplasty surgery.
 This will help prevent large blood clots from forming that may block your breathing and contribute to more postoperative discomfort.

 Is it normal for my teeth to be numb?